Spexotras 0.05 mg/ml powder for oral solution

 Interstitial lung disease (ILD)/Pneumonitis

 In a Phase III study in adult patients, 2.4% (5/211) of patients treated with trametinib monotherapy developed ILD or pneumonitis; all five patients required hospitalisation.
-The median time to first presentation of ILD or pneumonitis was 160 days (range: 60 to 172 days).
+The median time to onset of the first presentation of ILD or pneumonitis was 160 days (range: 60 to 172 days).
 In two studies in adult patients treated with trametinib in combination with dabrafenib, 1% of patients developed pneumonitis or ILD (see section 4.8).

 Trametinib must be withheld in patients with suspected ILD or pneumonitis, including patients presenting with new or progressive pulmonary symptoms and findings including cough, dyspnoea, hypoxia, pleural effusion or infiltrates, pending clinical investigations.
 Trametinib should be permanently discontinued in patients diagnosed with treatment-related ILD or pneumonitis (see section 4.2).
 Therapy with dabrafenib may be continued at the same dose.